 George R.R.
-Martin's Quotes About The 'Game Of Thrones' Series Finale Might Surprise You
+Martin Revealed His Thoughts On The 'Game Of Thrones' Series Finale

 The end of Game of Thrones didn't just reveal the end of a decade-long TV series.
 It also revealed the final twists in the A Song of Ice and Fire series of novels, which author George R.R.
 Martin has been stalled out on finishing for nearly a decade.
 Not that he's going to put the books aside, he assures everyone he's still trying to make his way through The Wind of Winter.
 But George R.R.
 Martin's quotes about the Game Of Thrones finale might surprise fans.